amorison/pipeline/README.md

 explaining each configuration option.
 The `--ssh-tunnel` option produces a configuration file that uses SSH tunnelling to connect to the server.

-Both the client and server processes are designed as long running processes with low CPU- and memory-footprints.
-They are intended to run as daemons to process a large number of files over hours, days, or longer durations.

 You can set the `PIPELINE_LOG` environment variable to change the verbosity of logs.
 Accepted values in order of decreasing verbosity are: